-If you know anything about the STAR Group and its history, you’ll know that one of our earliest customer partnerships was formed with the automotive giant BMW, way back in the 1980s.
+If you know anything about the STAR Group and its history, you’ll know that one of our earliest customer partnerships was formed with the car giant BMW for automotive translation, way back in the 1980s.

 Our first Asian subsidiary was formed in Japan in order to support BMW and Mercedes with automotive translations into Japanese.

 Now, I don’t say any of these to brag, though I think they are impressive.
 I say this because I want to highlight that these translations are a key part of the work we do here at STAR.